32Butterfly/Distributed-calculator-in-C/document.md

 Alright I managed to make it so that the server is forked for each user.
 There was a lot of bugs from the previous version such as not having cleared variable and so on.
 Even now it has a lot of bugs that need to be fixed.
 Time spent ~1 hour.

+### 2024/05/14
+Added simple signaling and bug fixes.
+It turns out the bugs from the simple hello server message which I forgot to remove and spent 1 hour on this :/ Anyways aside from that made sure the buffer is cleared inside the triangleArea calculation